VincentLiLab/Tech_Insights/kernels/clock_framework.md

 ```
 ***

-_struct clk_core used for managing struct clk_ops and making up the core of the clock tree topology_
+_struct clk_core to manage the struct clk_ops and to make up the core of the clock tree topology_
 ```C
     struct clk_core {
         const char		*name;